Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 People with anorexia don’t eat enough food and they often report ‘brain fog’.

-Brain fog is where it is difficult to think.
-This difficulty in thinking doesn’t go away by getting sleep or taking a break either.
+Brain fog is when it is difficult to think.
+This difficulty doesn’t go away by getting sleep or taking a break, either.

 How To Stop Lack Of Serotonin